-- In 2016, the architectural and landscape architectural services industry earned \$1.7 billion in operating revenue, of which 87% was generated by architectural services. - Operating revenue of the architectural and landscape architectural services industry increased by 3.6% in 2016 compared with the previous year, and by 14.3% compared with five years earlier (i.e. at an annual compound growth rate of 3.4%). - Over the five-year period, operating revenue grew by all types of services, with the exception of healthcare building design and the design of entertainment, recreational and cultural venues.
-The decline in operating revenue from the design of healthcare buildings was most significant (-12.6%) and is reflective of the government's health care infrastructure planning cycle.
+- In 2023, the architectural and landscape architectural services • industry earned \$2.8 billion in operating revenue, of which 75% was generated by architectural services. - Operating revenue of the architectural and landscape architectural services industry increased by13.3% per year between 2018 and 2023, compared to 5.6% per year in the prior five years. - Over the five-year period, operating revenue grew by a total of 66%.